Jephthah & Polonius: What’s prostitution got to do with it?

 Gift-bonds have broken down or been dishonored:

-- Gideon fathered Jephthah by a harlot;
+- Gilead fathered Jephthah by a harlot;

 - Jephthah was at first welcomed as family but later rejected as son of a harlot;